elfaustoNet/platformCacheDemo/README.md

 # Platform Cache Demo

-This library is to demonstrate how to leverage platform cache.
+This library is to demonstrate how to leverage Platform Cache.
 Platform Cache increases the speeed at which data is accessed in a transaction.
-There are two types of platform cache, session cache and org cache.
+There are two types of Platform Cache, session cache and org cache.

 The best type of data to cache is reused throughout a session, is not frequently changing, and expensive to retrieve.